codefodvn/course-project-1/README.md

-# Cerebro
+# Coure Project 1: Java class diagram generator

-A Java-based tool for scanning vanilla Java code and visualizing class structures through Mermaid diagrams.
+This is a repository for a project about a Java-based tool for scanning vanilla Java code and visualizing class structures through Mermaid diagrams.

 ## Overview